You’ve definitely heard of these ten famous myths and legends from Irish folklore! Which is your favourite of these famous Irish legends?

 So, next time you see a yellow butterfly, it might be a good idea to put a bet in at your local bookies.

 7. Mermaids – stay away from these sirens!

 The myth of mermaids in southern Europe tells of fair-faced, beautiful women.
-Irish legends, however, describe cold water mermaids or “merrows” as pig-faced with sharp teeth.
+Irish legends and famous stories, however, describe cold water mermaids or “merrows” as pig-faced with sharp teeth.

 A mermaid was said to be formed when a woman was drowned in the creation of Lough Neagh.
 They were also said to come ashore and have relationships with men, before leaving them and returning to the sea.

 6. The leprechauns – the most famous little people